Best Illinois Home Insurance Overview

 To compare home insurance companies across the board, we considered the following factors:

-- Confidence — It is extremely important for insurance companies to fulfill customers’ claims.
+- Confidence: It is extremely important for insurance companies to fulfill customers’ claims.
 Companies with sound financial strength ratings indicate a positive history of being able to pay out claims.
-We measured this using AM Best’s ratings, which specializes in assessing the financial strength of insurance companies.
+We measured this using AM Best ratings.

 Rates are based on quoted annual premiums from Bankrate.com.
 These are sample rates and should be used for comparative purposes only.
 Your quotes may be different.